top of page

 Look at how your property is owned

 However you currently own your home, in order for you tobe able to pass it on to your beneficiaries, or as much of the value of it as you can.
 You need to ensure that it is owned in the most effective manner.
-With the right planning, you can protect your home against the impact of any future divorce or bankruptcy and potentially the assessment of the costs of long term care.
+With the right planning, you can protect your home against the impact of any future death, divorce or bankruptcy.

 Property Tenancy.png